Updated November 2024

 FEATURES TO LOOK FOR IN A HORIZONTAL DOG BACKPACK CARRIER

-Whether you are hiking through the woods or climbing flights of stairs, a horizontal dog carrier backpack should work for any activity, says Paula Stewart, director at The Animal Talent.
+Whether you are hiking through the woods, riding urban transport, or climbing flights of stairs, a horizontal dog carrier backpack should work for any activity, confirms Paula Stewart, director at The Animal Talent.

 Before getting a horizontal backpack carrier for your dog, look at what materials it is made from and how big it is.
 Here is what you should look for in a natural position dog bag carrier.

-• WEIGHT.
+- WEIGHT.
 Pick a dog backpack carrier with a weight limit that is appropriate for your pup.
-With that said, keep in mind that weight is not the best way to choose a dog carrier bag For example, a 25-pound French bulldog is much smaller than a 25-pound whippet.
-While both dogs are the exact same weight, they might not fit into the same size backpack carrier.
+With that said, keep in mind that weight is not always the best size metric for a dog carrier bag.
+For example, a 25-pound French bulldog has much different proportions than a 25-pound whippet.
+While both dogs look the same on a scale, they might not fit into the same size backpack carrier.
 For this reason, knowing your dog's dimensions (back length and height) will give you the best indication of fit.

 THE BOTTOM LINE